peterkaczorowski/kicad-mac-builder/README.md

 Tips
 ----
+None of these tips are intended to be necessary to use kicad-mac-builder, but if you're messing around or fixing issues, they may be helpful.

-When debugging dylib stuff, the environment vaiables DYLD_PRINT_LIBRARIES and DYLD_PRINT_LIBRARIES_POST_LAUNCH are helpful.
+When debugging dylib stuff, the environment variables DYLD_PRINT_LIBRARIES and DYLD_PRINT_LIBRARIES_POST_LAUNCH are helpful.
 For instance:

 `DYLD_PRINT_LIBRARIES=YES DYLD_PRINT_LIBRARIES_POST_LAUNCH=YES  /Users/wolf/KiCad/KiCad.app/Contents/Applications/pcbnew.app/Contents/MacOS/pcbnew`

+If you get a `syntax error, unexpected string, expecting =`, look at which bison is being used.